Modifying Child Custody and Child Support in Arizona

+We want to talk to you about modifying child custody and child support in Arizona.
 In Arizona, the decision of a judge to modify parenting time will often result in a modification of child support.
 In the case of Heidbreder v.
-Heidbreder, the Arizona Court of Appeals addressed whether the trial court erred when it modified child support despite neither party having requested a modification of child support.
+Heidbreder, the Arizona Court of Appeals addressed whether the trial court erred when it modified child support despite neither party had requested a modification of child support.

 The Arizona Court of Appeals determined the fact that the original child support amount was in the original agreement was immaterial to whether the trial court could modify child support.
 Mother also argued that the issue was not properly addressed before the trial court or mentioned in the pretrial statement.

 The Arizona Court of Appeals disagreed with that argument as well.
 Once the trial court modified legal decision making (child custody) and parenting time, it was required by law to address child support.
 The court’s authority to modify child support is not based on a petition, but on a “showing of changed circumstances that is substantial and continuing.”

 Due Process Requires Notice to a Party When a Judge Modifies Child Support in Arizona